oploshka/js-request-manager/readme.md

 ------------------------------------------------------

-# Преимущества
+# Advantages

-- Возможность интегрировать в любой js проект (webpack, Vue, React, Next, Nuxt, Angular и ...).
+- Ability to integrate into any js project (webpack, Vue, React, Next, Nuxt, Angular and ...).
-- 1 точка отправки для всех запросов.
-- Возможность создать sdk и переиспользовать в разных проектах.
+- 1 sending point for all requests.
+- The ability to create an sdk and reuse it in different projects.
-- Удобство использования (группировка по типам, единообразие, response prepare).
+- Ease of use (grouping by type, uniformity, response prepare).
-- Кэширование запросов (опционально, по умолчанию выключено).
-- Работа с фейковыми данными.
+- Query caching (optional, disabled by default).
+- Working with fake data.
-- Использование глобальных обработчиков ошибок (user notify)
+- Use of global error handlers (user notify)
 - Logger, Statistics, Loading, ...

-Многое из этого требует интеграции с вашей системой.
-Финальный функционал определять вам.
+A lot of this requires integration with your system.
+The final functionality is up to you to determine.

-# Недостатки
+# Disadvantages

-- Нет возможности сделать универсальное решение (разнообразие API не знает границ).
-  Возможно, кому то потребуются доп. функционал.
-  Такие случаи сведены к миниму, но все же они могут случится.
-- Сложность. Интеграция с API требует опыта. Нужно понимать, что и где происходит.
-  Данное решение это упрощает, но всегда хочется проще...
-- Решение расчитано на общение через json.
-  Для работы с другими форматами (xml, yaml, ...) возможно потребуется использовать дополнительные библиотеки.
+- There is no way to make a universal solution (the variety of APIs knows no boundaries).
+  Perhaps someone will need additional functionality.
+  Such cases are reduced to a minimum, but they can still happen.
+- Complexity.
+Integration with the API requires experience.
+You need to understand what is happening and where.
+  This solution makes it easier, but I always want it easier...
+- The solution is designed for communication via json.
+  To work with other formats (xml, yaml,...)
+  , you may need to use additional librari